d6y/liftmodules-googleanalytics/README.md

 Inserts the [Google Analytics async tracking code](http://code.google.com/apis/analytics/docs/tracking/asyncTracking.html) into a [Lift](http://www.liftweb.net) application.

 ## Using this module

-There is currently no public repository containing this module, so for now you'll need to compile it yourself :-(

-    $ git clone git://github.com/d6y/liftmodules-googleanalytics.git
-    $ cd liftmodules-googleanalytics
-    $ sbt
-    > update
-    > publish-local

-Once published, add the following dependency to your SBT project file:
+Add the following repository to SBT project file:

+	lazy val liftModulesRelease = "liftmodules repository" at "http://repository-liftmodules.forge.cloudbees.com/release/"

+And then this dependency:

-	"net.liftmodules" %% "google-analytics" % "0.8"
+	"net.liftmodules" %% "google-analytics" % (liftVersion+"-0.9")

 In your application's Boot.boot code: